๐ŸฆขConstitutional Law I

 Why This Matters

-The Bill of Rights isn't just a list of freedoms to memorize—it's the constitutional framework that defines the relationship between government power and individual liberty.
-On your Constitutional Law exam, you're being tested on how these protections actually function: when they apply, how courts interpret them, and where the government can legitimately restrict them.
+The Bill of Rights defines the constitutional relationship between government power and individual liberty.
+On your Con Law exam, you're being tested on how these protections actually function: when they apply, how courts interpret them, and where the government can legitimately restrict them.
 Understanding the doctrinal tests and landmark cases behind each right is what separates a passing answer from an excellent one.

 These protections cluster around distinct constitutional principles: expressive freedoms under the First Amendment, criminal procedure safeguards under the Fourth through Eighth Amendments, and due process guarantees that run throughout.
-Don't just memorize that the Fifth Amendment protects against self-incrimination—know why that protection exists, what triggers it, and how Miranda v.
+Don't just memorize that the Fifth Amendment protects against self-incrimination.
+Know why that protection exists, what triggers it, and how Miranda v.
 Arizona transformed its application.
-That's what FRQs and issue-spotters demand.
+That's what issue-spotters demand.

 First Amendment Expressive Freedoms

 The First Amendment protects the marketplace of ideas from government interference.
-Courts apply different levels of scrutiny depending on whether regulations target speech content or merely its time, place, and manner—a distinction you'll need to deploy constantly.
+Courts apply different levels of scrutiny depending on whether regulations target speech content or merely its time, place, and manner.
+This distinction drives nearly every First Amendment question you'll encounter.

 Freedom of Speech

 • Protected expression extends beyond words to include symbolic speech like flag burning (Texas v.
-Johnson) and campaign contributions (Citizens United)
+Johnson, 1989) and independent campaign expenditures (Citizens United v.
+FEC, 2010).

-• Unprotected categories include incitement to imminent lawless action (Brandenburg), true threats, fighting words, and obscenity (Miller test)
+• Unprotected categories include incitement to imminent lawless action (Brandenburg v.
+Ohio), true threats, fighting words (Chaplinsky v.
+New Hampshire), and obscenity (evaluated under the three-part Miller test).

 Freedom of the Press

-• No special press privileges beyond those available to ordinary citizens; reporters can be compelled to testify before grand juries (Branzburg v.
-Hayes)
+• No special press privileges exist beyond those available to ordinary citizens.
+Reporters can be compelled to testify before grand juries (Branzburg v.
+Hayes, 1972).

 • Actual malice standard from New York Times v.
-Sullivan protects criticism of public officials unless made with knowledge of falsity or reckless disregard for truth
+Sullivan (1964) protects criticism of public officials unless made with knowledge of falsity or reckless disregard for truth.
+This standard extends to public figures generally, not just government officials.

 Freedom of Religion

 • Free Exercise Clause protects religious practice, but Employment Division v.
-Smith held that neutral, generally applicable laws don't require religious exemptions
+Smith (1990) held that neutral, generally applicable laws don't require religious exemptions, even if they incidentally burden religious exercise.

-• RFRA and strict scrutiny were Congress's response to Smith, requiring compelling interests before substantially burdening religious exercise in federal contexts
+• RFRA and strict scrutiny were Congress's response to Smith, requiring the government to show a compelling interest before substantially burdening religious exercise in federal contexts.
+RFRA does not apply to state governments after City of Boerne v.
+Flores (1997).

 Fourth Amendment Privacy Protections